jwasinger/eth-selfdestruct-analysis/README.md

 * an address calculated by `create2` can have contracts deployed, selfdestructed and redeployed (with new bytecode).
 This serves as a way to update a contract.
 * contracts can be created, used, and selfdestructed within the same transaction.
 These are referred to as ephemeral contracts.

-In both cases, it can result that an address will be destroyed and created one or more times.
-This is referred to as a `re-inited` address.
+Addresses where contracts where destroyed and then recreated (whether as a result of a contract redeployment or ephemeral contracts making use of the same address more than once) are referred to as a re-inited addresses.

 ## Results